 EAFA Football Development Officer

 Dave has been with EAFA since 2001.
 Over this time he has helped many people get involved in the game and add an extra dimension to their lives.
-He launched the GBAF project in 2006 and continues to support the teams overall direction & development.
+He launched the GBAF project in 2006 and still continues to support England team & EAFA Charity's overall direction & development.
 If you have any questions about amputee football in any form, Dave is probably the best person to ask.

 For general enquiries please contact Dave: fdo@theEAFA.co.uk

 Copyright © All Rights Reserved